moskytw/mosql/docs/index.rst

     There is more explaination of the builders --- :class:`mosql.build`.

-It also provides :class:`mosql.result.Model` for result set, which let you use the same way to make queries to database.
+It also provides :class:`mosql.result.Model` for result set, and you can use the same way to make queries to database.

 The Model of Result Set
 -----------------------

-Here is a SQL to the database:
+Here is a SQL and the result set:

 ::